postmanlabs/labs-docs/src/pages/docs/integrations/webhooks.md

 You can configure a custom webhook with Postman to send events such as monitor results, team and collection-specific activity feeds, and to back up your Postman Collections.

-## Configuring Custom Webhook URL
+## Configuring custom webhook URL

-1. In the [Integrations](https://go.postman.co/workspaces) page, find Webhooks from a list of Postman’s 3rd party integrations.
+1. In the [Integrations](https://go.postman.co/workspaces) page, find webhooks from a list of Postman’s third party integrations.

 [![custom_webhook](https://assets.postman.com/postman-docs/webhooks_view1.png)](https://assets.postman.com/postman-docs/webhooks_view1.png)

-Click **View Details** to go to the Webhooks main interface.
-You can also click **Configured Integrations** tab to set up other integrations, view available integrations for Custom Webhooks, or view all configured integrations.
+Click **View Details** to go to the webhooks main interface.
+You can also click **Configured Integrations** tab to set up other integrations, view available integrations for custom webhooks, or view all configured integrations.

 [![webhooks_view2](https://assets.postman.com/postman-docs/webhooks_view2.png)](https://assets.postman.com/postman-docs/webhooks_view2.png)